Nonviolence led me to prison abolition

 I realized recently that abolition became a way for me to follow nonviolence.
 Nonviolence doesn’t lead to more people sitting in prison, even if they’re cops.
 It doesn’t lead to juries, grand or otherwise.
 It doesn’t lead to prosecutors’ offices.
 It leads to honesty, memory, repentance, and reparations.
 It leads to tearing down old systems and building new ones.
 It leads to redistribution.
 It, as Bayard Rustin said, leads to arms “around the social situation, to take power from those who misuse it – at which point they can become human too.”
 These things work well with the abolition of the prion industrial complex.

 I’ve believed in nonviolence for a long time.
 That belief has helped lead me to support Black Lives Matter with what I have to offer.
 I want white supremacy dismantled.
 Nonviolence has also led me to want a world that doesn’t need police or prisons.
 I want the prison industrial complex dismantled.
 This is a long game, with many starts and stops.
 It will, I think, have many wins and losses.
 But the direction is clear.
 It doesn’t depend on the power of the state, and that feels risky.
-Nonviolence has always been like that.2 This gives me a way to see the long game for where it can lead, and that is liberating.
+Nonviolence has always been like that. ((I’ve increasingly been convinced, by people like Mariame, Angela Davis, Dream Defenders, and others that the struggle against the prison industrial complex is directly connected to the struggle against the military industrial complex, and thus the movement for black lives is connected to the anti-war movement)) This gives me a way to see the long game for where it can lead, and that is liberating.